AndriiZahumnyi/kottans-frontend/README.md

 My reflections on all Linux CLI, and HTTP subtasks.

-Linux CLI module_1, module_2 weren`t new for me, I`ve learned them earlier.
+Linux CLI module_1, module_2 weren`t new for me, I`d learned them earlier.
 I`ve just repetead:
-- In Module_1 how to change to another directory; move, rename files and directories; list the contents of a directory;
+- In Module_1, how to change to another directory; move, rename files and directories; list the contents of a directory;
 print my current working directory; make a new directory; display the contents of a file.
-- In Module_2 how to copy files; remove files; list the groups I am in; remove empty directories; change file permissions.
+- In Module_2, how to copy files; remove files; list the groups I am in; remove empty directories; change file permissions.
 Also I`ve learned about representing all files '*', all other users 'o'; executive permission 'x'.

-Module_3, module_4 were new for me.
+Module_3, Module_4 were new for me.
+I`ve learned:
+- In Module_3, how to concatenate files; view manual pages; show print queue status; show where locate files; remove print jobs; show user information.
+Also Also I`ve learned about such symbols as ~ means home directory; > sends output to a new file; . means current directory.
 I hope to use this useful information in my future professional activity.
+- In Module_4, commands show free disk space, process ststus, option aux, tells a process to die gracefully, option -9, finds words in text.
+Also about symbol | and option -r.

 Articles about HTTP protocol were really hard to clear understanding in details and I hope to sort out with all that info later.
 Although main understanding of HTTP Basics, Tools to View HTTP Traffic, Using HTTP in Web Frameworks and Libraries, HTTP connections, Identification and Authentication is present.